 Provence is very proud of its wine tradition and as such, you will find the winemakers and vineyards are more than accompanying for wine lovers seeking out a new favourite rosé.

 These famous wine regions aren’t out of reach.
-Many of them can be accessed through our range of great cruise offers that take you through the centre of Europe along a river cruise.
+Many of them can be accessed through our range of great cruise offers that take you through the centre of Europe along a European river cruise.